geisera/apex-blog/README.md

 ![tailwind-nextjs-banner](/public/static/images/social-banner.png)

-# A big, glaring ERROR!
+# A big, glaring ERROR!!!

 # An Apex Blog Using Next.js and Tailwind CSS